 Methods of performance-based fire safety design

-As methods for performance-based design, we commonly use fire and exit simulations and risk analyzes.
-Simulations examine the fire resistance of structures, the operation of smoke clearance, the operation of fire-fighting systems and the environmental conditions prevailing in the room during a fire.
-When these are combined with exit simulation, safety during the evacuation of the building is also ensured.
+The simulations are used to examine, for example, the fire resistance of structures, the operation of smoke extraction, the functionality of extinguishing systems and the conditions prevailing in the space during a fire.
+When evacuation simulation is combined with fire simulation, the evacuation safety of the building can also be ensured.
 The overall safety level of the building, the required fire protection systems and the fires used in the simulations are based on national statistics and probability-based fire risk analysis.

 Performance-based fire safety design can also be used to investigate other fire safety issues, such as the suitability of fire extinguishers for extinguishing special chemicals or reactive substances, the spread of thermal radiation at the site, and the spread of fire on various surfaces, cavities and facades.
-We can also monitor changing temperatures of the structures during fire.
-We can, for example, assess fire resistance of fire glass structures if the required fire class (EI) cannot be determined by testing.
+We can also monitor the temperature evolution of structures to assess, for example, the fire resistance of fire glass structures.